Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     2,
     none,
     none,
-    "If below 25% HP, gain +50% weapon damage and +1 advantage on all attacks until your HP returns above 25% or the end of combat.", ), talent(
+    [If below 25% HP, gain +50% weapon damage and #advantage(1) on all attacks.
+Effect ends as soon as your HP returns above 25% or combat ends.], ), talent(
     "Guardian",
     4,
     melee,
     none,
     "Until your next turn, redirect all attacks against allies at the same distance to yourself.
-Gain +1 Evasion, -10% damage received.",
+Gain +1 Evasion and -10% damage received.",
     notes: ("Requires a shield.",),
   ),
   talent(